Bypass navigation bar

 If so, take a look at El Centro’s Respiratory Care Program.

 They work in almost every area of health care, with patients ranging from premature infants with undeveloped lungs to elderly patients with diseases.

 According to the Bureau of Labor Statistics, health-related occupations will add the most new jobs to the economy – nearly one-third of the total increase – through 2022.
 Fourteen of the top 20 fastest-growing jobs listed by America’s Career Infonet are in health care occupations.
 Job growth in the health care industry reflects the medical needs of a larger older population and more insured people in the U.S. stemming from health care reform.

 Respiratory therapists are listed as a targeted occupation in Workforce Solutions of Greater Dallas’ 2015 top local job openings, showing 1,310 job openings at an average salary of $26.34 an hour.
-U.S. News and World Report’s Money Careers’ lists respiratory therapist as number 24 among its top 36 “best health jobs” through the next decade.
+U.S. News and World Report’s Money Careers lists respiratory therapist in its top “best health jobs” through the next decade.

 El Centro College